Heaters Buyer's Guide

 Electric utility heaters: These heaters force an electric current through an element, which generates heat.
 Electric heaters are typically fan-forced, and contain an electric fan to pass air over the heating element.
 Other electric heaters are convection heaters in which the heating element exchanges heat with the air next to it, warming up the room.

 These work best in small spaces such as garages, shops, hobby greenhouses, sheds and workshops, office spaces and for on-the-job applications, like drywall, painting and floor refinishing.
-We carry several different electric utility heaters, including the Heat Wave Salamander Heater and a heavy-duty portable model (105812) that is ideal for your home, garage or work area.
+We carry several different electric utility heaters, including the Heat Wave Wall Electric Heater and a heavy-duty portable model (105812) that is ideal for your home, garage or work area.

 The advantage of an electric utility heater is that it is very portable and useful in small areas.
 They also don't require venting, and are safe and easy to use.